North Korea's May Have A Fully Developed Nuclear Program By 2018, South Korea warns.

 Meanwhile, U.S. President Donald Trump added North Korea back on the list of sponsors of terrorism, fueling the already unstable and tense situation between the two states.
 The isolationist country was removed from the list in 2008 by then U.S. President George W. Bush.

-Aside from the U.S., other nations such as China, Japan, and the European Union have increased pressure on North Korea put an end on its nuclear program.
+Aside from the U.S., other nations such as China, Japan, and the European Union have increased pressure on North Korea to put an end to its nuclear program.

 [Featured Image by Lee Jin Man/AP Images]